danielfilipealmeida/ArbutusEngine/README.md

 ## Work todo

+- Compile all again
+- add documentation placemarks on all functions
+- implement IPC

 - fix generated json of the state
 - break the current shader into parts. have one shader per effect
 - create a shader for helping on the transitions: a shader that applies a grayscale fbo to the alpha channel of another fbo